How do you maintain a battery container in the long term?

 • Unforeseen downtime of the energy system

-What inspections are needed for long-term reliability?
+What inspections are necessary for long-term reliability?

 Important inspection points are: